narcissistic red flags: warning signs highlighted

 Overt narcissists, also known as grandiose narcissists, are the most recognizable type of narcissist.

-They are characterized by their outward displays of arrogance, entitlement, and air of grandiosity.
+They are characterized by their outward displays of arrogance, entitlement, and an air of grandiosity.

 Overt narcissists crave excessive attention and admiration and are often openly boastful about their achievements and abilities.